The Exorcist (franchise): Legacy

 A meta-reference to the film was made in an episode of Supernatural titled "The Usual Suspects".
-On the show, demons possessing humans is a common plot element; demons in the series are human souls corrupted by their time in Hell, lacking physical bodies of their own to interact with Earth.
-Linda Blair appeared in "The Usual Suspects" as a police detective, with protagonist Dean Winchester finding her character familiar and expressing a strange desire for pea soup at the episode's conclusion.
+In the show, demons possessing humans is a common plot element; demons in the series are human souls corrupted by their time in Hell, lacking physical bodies of their own to interact with Earth.
+Linda Blair appeared in "The Usual Suspects" as a police detective, with the protagonist Dean Winchester finding her character familiar and expressing a strange desire for pea soup at the episode's conclusion.